shizomanya/positivus-site/README.md

 - Fully responsive sections for all screen sizes
 - Semantic HTML structure and reusable components

+> **Design Implementation**: This project is a faithful development of the original design by [Olga Averchenko](https://www.figma.com/files/team/1361448120998279856/resources/community/@olgaaverchenko)

 This layout serves as a solid foundation for future expansion — including JavaScript interactivity, CMS integration, or motion effects.

 ---